What was it like sailing to the Caribbean on The Marco Polo Cruise Ship

 The food was delicious and service was great and my waiter is cute what more could I ask for.
 I didn’t go to any evening shows on the first night as I was still feeling a bit shy so went back to the cabin to read all the information that’s provided.
 I love the first night on a new ship its all about exploring.

-However I did like the film of the day was Captain Phillip’s, we’re about to go into Caribbean waters and they show a film about pirates taking passengers hostage, I had already worked myself up watching Pirates of the Caribbean the day before sailing so I do not watch this film.
+However I didnt like the film of the day on the night which was Captain Phillip’s, we’re about to go into Caribbean waters and they show a film about pirates taking passengers hostage, I had already worked myself up watching Pirates of the Caribbean the day before sailing so I do not watch this film.